Latest article

 3 Dec 2007 - Morae makes it easy to log usability tests, create video highlights and allow observers to view a test in progress.
 But Morae is designed to support usability tests of software, not paper prototypes.
 This how-to article shows you how to exploit the full functionality of Morae when carrying out a paper prototype test.

-2 Sep 2007 - This white paper describes each of the 17 parts of ISO 9241 in detail.
-Now available for viewing on-line and off-line (in pdf format).
+2 Sep 2007 - This white paper describes each of the many parts of ISO 9241 in detail.
+Now available for viewing on-line and off-line (in pdf and epub format).

 Usability RSS feeds